Zummiee/eCommerceSite_for_photos_with_postgresql/README.md

 8. Once the checkout is successfully completed, the stock quantity of the relevant products will be updated, and the quantity of products in the user's shopping cart will be adjusted accordingly.
 9. Non logged-in users can use the "buy now" button to purchase products directly, but to add products to cart, they will need to log in first (non logged-in users will be redirected to the log-in page after clicking on "add to cart" button)
 10. Only admin users can add, edit or remove products.

+Notes:
+- Developed the backend independently using Python.
+- Adapted a pre-existing frontend template to meet project requirements, some front-end adjustments still needed.
+- Not Started: About, Client, Contact html